 I think that one of the things that keeps Pittsburgh from being competitive with other cities is transit.
 Both transit to and from the city and transit within the city limits.

 Can New Apps/Services Address the Cab Problem in Pittsburgh?

 If you go to most major US cities – you can hail a cab.
-It is no secret that, unless you… Read the rest
+It is no secret that, unless you are standing at a downtown… Read the rest